Bùi Quang Huy

-Bùi Quang Huy (born January 5, 1983 in Thái Bình Province is a Vietnamese footballer, playing for club Vicem Hải Phòng as goalkeeper.
+Bùi Quang Huy (born 24 July 1982) is a Vietnamese footballer, playing for club Vicem Hải Phòng as goalkeeper.
 He was a member of Vietnam national football team.

 Career

 Club

 Quang Huy came to football about late, not through any formal training.
 In 1998 (while he was in grade 11), Quang Huy went professional football after joining the youth team of Nam Định.
 However, with high fitness advantage with skills forged when he was playing at his country helped him to had a position the first-team squads a few months later.
 Quang Huy is one of the players talented in ages birth in 1980 of Nam Định.
 In 2005, after with the national team to attend the 2004 Tiger Cup in late last year, Huy was given the armband of Mikado Nam Định, leading players of the next generation stay in V-League in 5 seasons later.
 Quang Huy signed a term of 3 years with 30 million salaries/month with Xi măng Hải Phòng in pre-season period 2009-10.